SunTT-DOC/PremPS/README.md

 <font size=4>

-PremPS is only intended to run on *linux* operating systems and on a compute server.
+PremPS is only intended to run on *linux* operating systems.

 </font>